-- (1) Mr Phillips was granted 7,385,000 performance rights under the EIRP, approved at the 2018 AGM. - (2) Mr Ellice-Flint has been granted 3,692,000 performance rights under the EIRP, approved at the 2018 AGM. - (3) Ms K Johnson and Mr R Cameron have each been granted 154,000 performance rights under the EIRP in lieu of Director's fees of \$5,000, approved at the 2018 AGM. - (4) The options/rights are valued at the effective issue date and expensed over a 3 yr period.
+- (1) Mr Phillips has been granted no performance rights under the EIRP for the year ended 30 June 2019. - (2) Mr Ellice-Flint has been granted no performance rights under the EIRP for the year ended 30 June 2019.
+(3) Salary and fees include fees, RAC fees and \$1,000 for each director, representing the cash element of the rights that vested on 30 June 2019.
+Ms Johnson and Mr Cameron's remuneration was paid to their personal Companies and the total is inclusive of superannuation. - The options/rights are valued at the effective grant date and expensed over a 3 year period.